tnealif25-hub/tnealif25-hub/README.md

 ## 👋 About Me

-Passionate **Security Engineer** with a focus on **cloud security, network defense, and threat detection.**
+Passionate **Security Engineer** with a focus on **Cloud security, Network defense, and threat detection.**
 I design, secure, and automate systems to ensure business continuity and data protection.

 I enjoy solving complex security challenges, building detection pipelines, and creating automated responses to evolving cyber threats.
 My approach blends both the *offensive* and *defensive* sides of cybersecurity — from identifying misconfigurations to engineering secure architectures.

-Currently advancing my expertise in **cloud-native security**, **zero trust frameworks**.
+Currently advancing my expertise in **Cloud-native security**, **Zero trust frameworks**.
 My long-term goal is to become a **Cloud Security Architect**, helping organizations implement scalable, secure, and compliant infrastructures.

 ---